Luke Perry Remembered By Small Tennessee Town He Called Home

 Other town residents recalled similar interactions with Perry, saying that most everyone in town at one time or another had spotted him doing ordinary things around Dickson, including visits to Burger King during his wife’s pregnancy.

-In addition to Burger King, residence reported frequent Perry sightings at other locations in Dickson including Ace Hardware, Tractor Supply, Kroger, K-Mart and various other local spots.
+In addition to Burger King, residents reported frequent Perry sightings at other locations in Dickson, including Ace Hardware, Tractor Supply, Kroger, K-Mart and various other local spots.
 He also occasionally picked up the check for other residents, such as an elderly couple those meal he covered before bringing it personally to their table.

 Perry maintained a small farm, including those livestock purchased from the Dufty family, with help from locals who helped look after and maintain the land while Perry was away tending to his acting career, which largely required him to be on the West Coast.